• Theo Reads Blog

 • We are co-creating the platform with authors so we don’t repeat the mistakes of the past.
 If a platform can’t help authors make a living, it cannot survive long-term.
 It’s as simple as that.

 • Theo’s team has a track record of growing successful businesses.
 I’m a three-time CMO and have been leading marketing teams for more than 20 years.
 I’ve advised more than 15 startups on their growth strategies.
-Theo’s advisors and founding authors include some of the most consequential (romance and erotica) authors of our generation, including Rachel Kramer Bussel, Cecilia Tan, and Sinclair Sexsmith.
+Theo’s advisors and founding authors include some of the most consequential (romance and spice) authors of our generation, including Rachel Kramer Bussel, Cecilia Tan, Sinclair Sexsmith, and many more who are bringing their entire backlist to Theo, as well as newer (but talented) writers.

-3. How do readers discover smutty stories on Theo?
+3. How do readers discover stories on Theo?

 Do you know any major for-profit platform that allows readers to search for stories by romance sub-genre and also by kink?
 To find stories by spice level but also filter them out by content warning?
 Theo’s dark, moody, and “classy” interface and low-cringe book covers will encourage readers to freely share stories they’ve enjoyed reading with friends without embarrassment.
 This is critical in an industry where censorship across every major social network is endemic, and word of mouth is the single most reliable path to growth.